 Gpass Review 2024: Is This Password Manager Really Built for Google Users?

-Gpass claims to simplify password management for Google users, but its limited features, questionable privacy policies, and non-existent apps and extensions make it fall short.
+Gpass claims to simplify password management for Google users, but its questionable privacy policies, non-existent apps and extensions, and our lackluster test experience showed it falls short.

 Editorial Rating